Astrid Park

-Since 1917, football club R.S.C.
-Anderlecht plays its home matches in the Constant Vanden Stock Stadium (currently known as Lotto Park for sponsorship reasons), located within the park.
+Since 1917, the football club R.S.C.
+Anderlecht plays its home matches in the Constant Vanden Stock Stadium (also known as the Lotto Park for sponsorship reasons), located within the park.
 Hence, the stadium is sometimes metonymically referred to as Parc Astrid.

-This park is served by the metro stations Saint Guidon/Sint Guido and Veeweyde/Veeweide on line 5 of the Brussels Metro.
+This park is served by the metro stations Saint-Guidon/Sint-Guido and Veeweyde/Veeweide on line 5.